AASV Position Statement: Influenza A Viruses

 - encourage veterinarians and producers to review the IAV health plan including the vaccination of swine with approved IAV vaccines according to label directions and based on veterinary recommendation for strain matching;

-- support the recommendation that people working with swine take all available precautions, including vaccination (with their human health professional’s approval), to prevent infection with influenza; and
+- support the recommendation that people working with swine take all available precautions, including vaccination (with their human health professional’s approval), to work towards prevention of bidirectional influenza transmission; and

 - recommend pork producers, swine veterinarians and diagnostic laboratories actively participate in IAV surveillance programs that provide information regarding IAV evolution and epidemiology.

-This statement replaces the 2009 position statement on Pandemic H1N1 2009 influenza.
+This statement replaces the 2017 position statement on Influenza A Viruses.